Wangofandango/GMD/documentation/GMFAD/Devblogs/Reflections.md

 The tavern actually has it's own grid, with its own layers of tiles.
 This was to make room for a possible "Where do you want to have your base" feature in the future.
 This was nice.
 And i am also quite happy about how the worldbuilding turned out in general.

+- The fact that i made something that worked

+Going into the project, having before looked into learning Unity, i was that it was very hard.
+So i had very low expectations for myself.
+But i actually managed to make something that worked.
+Which i am extremely happy about!

 ## Conclusion on the reflection

+I have learned a lot of new things, and i have made a lot of progress.
+But i have also learned that i need to change my approach to the project.
+I need to be more thorough in my research, using some of the principles from the IDE1 course.
+Probably "Brainstorm" alot more, instead of sprinting into the first solution that comes to mind.

+It's been a process, for a project that has to be turned in as an exam.
+I am not very happy about it, but thinking about this project as a learning experience.
+I am really happy about!